-NOTICE: Restaurant dining Rooms have been temporarily closed by order of the state health department, due to the Coronavirus.
+NOTICE: Some local restaurant dining rooms have been temporarily closed, due to the Coronavirus.

 Fresh Penn Cove Mussels:

 Coupeville provides a welcome change from fast food and chain restaurants.
 Our restaurants offer a range of personalities and tastes presented by chef/owners that you’ll savor and remember.
 Located as we are on the shores of Penn Cove, we are fortunate to enjoy fresh Penn Cove Mussels.
 Our eateries know just how to prepare these bountiful bivalves, delivered fresh within hours of harvesting from the cove’s waters.

 Some of our great eating spots include Currents bistro (formerly Christopher’s on Whidbey), popular with locals as well as visitors, and for good reason.
 Located just a block from the Inn, the Oystercatcher is a celebrated favorite.
 Tyler and Sara Hansen purchased the restaurant in 2013 and have elevated the dining experience in Coupeville.
 They feature local, sustainable, Whidbey Island products prepared simply and served in a comfortable seaside setting.
 Just a couple miles west of town on the Penn Cove waterfront, you’ll find the historic Captain Whidbey Inn.
 This rustic lodge offers fine dining in a comfortable setting with water views.